Energy specialist help for UK homes: what they do and when you need one

 What details affect my quote the most?

 Your postcode region (network charges), meter type (credit/prepay/smart), payment method (Direct Debit vs on receipt of bill), and your usage in kWh.
-Standing charges also vary by region, so the same supplier can be different prices across the UK.
+Standing charges vary by region, so the same supplier can be different prices across the UK.

 Will switching interrupt my supply?